wviechtb/scrum-club/schedule.md

 ### Upcoming Meetings

-Note: The meeting on 2017/10/04 has been canceled as it has not yet been possible to reserve a suitable room for the meetings.
+Note: We are having some difficulties arranging a proper room for this.
+Therefore, the start of the club has to be pushed back a bit.
+Hopefully we can get this issue sorted out soon and we can get started on Nov 15th.
+But please keep an eye on this website for further information.

 Date | Topic | Location
 ---- | ----- | --------
-2017/10/18 | Introduction / Starting with R | TBD
+2017/11/15 | Introduction / Starting with R | TBD
-2017/11/01 | Continue with R | TBD
+2017/11/29 | Continue with R | TBD
-2017/11/15 | Continue with R | TBD
+2017/12/13 | Continue with R | TBD

-2017/11/29 | To be determined | TBD
-2017/12/13 | To be determined | TBD
+(TBD = to be determinded)

 ### Past Meetings